REPRESENTATIVE CASE STATEMENTS/CONCEPT NOTES

 (A program providing support to cancer patients and their families.)

 § Children's Health Fund, New York, NY

-(The nation's leading pediatric provider of mobile-based health care for homeless and low-income children and their families.)
+(Mobile-based health care for homeless and low-income children and their families.)

 § Teen Living Project, Chicago, IL

 § St. Joseph’s Carondelet Child Center, Chicago, IL (A Catholic Charities agency serving emotionally disturbed children.)

 (One of New York’s largest, most inclusive social service agencies.)

 (A Continuing Care Retirement Community in Metropolitan Seattle.)

 § CYCLE (Community Youth Creative Learning Experience), Chicago, IL